-- hold a current or past appointment in the institution (e.q. existing employees, consultant etc.); - be a learner or a graduate of the institution; - hold a membership or recent membership of the Board or sub-committees of QQI; - have any other potential conflict of interest.
+- Hold a current or past appointment in the institution (e.g. existing employees, consultant etc.); - Be a learner or a graduate of the institution; - Hold a membership or recent membership of the Board or sub-committees of QQI; and - Have any other potential conflict of interest.